opencomputeproject/Security/RoT/Protocol/Challenge_Protocol.md

 BATTERIES FROM PANASONIC.
 IMPLEMENTATION OF THESE TECHNOLOGIES MAY BE SUBJECT TO THEIR OWN LEGAL TERMS.

 # Summary

 Throughout this document, the term "Processor" refers to all Central Processing Unit (CPU), System On Chip (SOC), Micro Control Unit (MCU), and Microprocessor architectures.
-The document details the required challenge protocol required for Active Component and Platform RoTs.
+The document details the required Challenge Protocol required for Active Component and Platform RoTs.
 The Processor must implement all required features to establish a hardware based Root of Trust.
 Processors that intrinsically fail to meet these requirements must implement the flash